huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

-# ORGANISING & EXPLORING YOUR COLLECTION
+# Organising and Exploring Your Collection

 ## How to view entities and documents